softwarefactory-project/DLRN/doc/source/installation.rst

 * ``gerrit`` if set to anything, instructs dlrn to create a gerrit review when a build fails.
 See next section for details on how to configure gerrit to work.

+* ``rsyncdest`` if set, specifies a destination path where the hashed repository directories created by DLRN will be synchronized using ``rsync``, after each commit build.
+  An example would be ``root@backupserver.example.com:/backupdir``.
+  Make sure the user running DLRN has access to the destination server using passswordless SSH.

+* ``rsyncport`` is the SSH port to be used when synchronizing the hashed repository.
+If ``rsyncdest`` is not defined, this option will be ignored.

 Configuring for gerrit
 ++++++++++++++++++++++